gabrielweyer/jwt-viewer/README.md

 # JWT Viewer

-Exactly like [JWT.io][jwt-io], except it's neither as beautiful or remotely as useful :trollface:.
+Exactly like [JWT.io][jwt-io], except it's neither as beautiful nor remotely as useful :trollface:.

 I'm only interested in the claims from the `payload`.
 I neither care about the `header` nor the `signature`.